topquark22/Thermo55/README.md

 An alerting system that sounds an alarm when the temperature rises above (or falls below) a certain threshold.

+## Operation

+The LCD will dim after 7 seconds.
+To turn on the **temperature-threshold** display, press the button for 1 second.

+To activate the **max-min** display, press and hold the button for 2 seconds.

+### MAX/MIN hold

+The max-min values displayed are not real-time.
+They are the values from 15 seconds in the past (the "lag time").To change this, edit the value of `LAG_TIME` defined in **thermo55.h**.

+Furthermore, max-min is not stored for the first few samples (the "lead time").
+This is set by jumpers (see Table 2).

+Because of the lead and lag times, max-min data is not available for 15 + leadTime seconds since the last max-min display.

 ## Arduino pin assignments

 ### Table 1